Bad Taste: Production

 A combination of blank firing firearms and homemade weapon props were used in the film.
 Most of the firearm props were made using recycled aluminium and wood.
 The actors also had to shake them to simulate the recoil.
 A flash and sound effect was added later during post production.

 All the alien masks in the film were baked in Peter Jackson's mother's oven.

 Kaihoro, the name of the town whose inhabitants are butchered, is a Māori word coined by Jackson and his crew early in the shooting of the film.
-It has two parts - "kai" which means food and "horo" which means town or village.
+It has two parts: "kai" which means food and "horo" which means town or village.
 Foodtown is also the name of a New Zealand chain of grocery stores.
-Kai horo in Te Reo Maori means 'greedy' - but is made up of the words Kai (food) and horo (quickly) which, loosely translated, could be said to mean 'fast food', a play on the fate of the villagers.
+Kai horo in Te Reo Maori means 'greedy', but is made up of the words Kai (food) and horo (quickly) which, loosely translated, could be said to mean fast food, a play on the fate of the villagers.

 The sheep in the film was to have played a larger role as a running gag, being surprisingly aggressive and chasing "The Boys" at various points throughout.
 This was reduced to the single sheep/rocket launcher moment of the final scene.

 Release

 The film sold to many countries after playing in the market at the 1987 Cannes Film Festival.

 Despite its wide acclaim, the film failed to impress at the 1989 NZ Film and Television Awards, winning no awards.
 As well as this, a TVNZ executive spoke out the next day about whether or not the film industry needed films like Bad Taste.
 The film did however still win favour among the country's cult film audiences.
 In France, the film received 29,339 admissions.

 Reception

-Bad Taste received generally positive reviews.
 Kim Newman of Empire gave the film three stars out of five, with praise being directed to the special effects.
-For AllMovie, Jason Buchanan wrote that Bad Taste was "amazingly resourceful", but that it moves at such a "hyperactive" pace that "it's nearly impossible to draw a breath, much less take a moment to laugh at the revoltingly hilarious exploits."
-In a much less positive review, Time Out summarised that although "the film had its moments", it was not a worthwhile watch.
+For AllMovie, Jason Buchanan wrote that Bad Taste was "amazingly resourceful," but that it moves at such a "hyperactive" pace that "it's nearly impossible to draw a breath, much less take a moment to laugh at the revoltingly hilarious exploits."
+In a much less positive review, Time Out summarised that although "the film had its moments," it was not a worthwhile watch.